maingi4/ProtoBuf.Services/README.md

 What does it do?
 ----------------

-Its a library which you can plug into your solution (no code changes required) and expose an endpoint which uses protoBuf serialization without the drawbacks that come with it.
-It makes the wcf anywhere between 2-20 times faster depending upon the size of the contract.
+Its a library which you can plug into your solution (no code changes required for WCF) and expose an endpoint which uses protoBuf serialization without the drawbacks that come with it.
+It makes wcf or web API anywhere between 2-20 times faster depending upon the size of the contract.
 Check the advantages list in the below section.

 What is this Proto-Buf thingie?
 -------------------------------